Nyerere National Park 101 — Tips, Facts, and Must-Do Adventures

 Well, I’m not exactly a fashionista… I’m more of a “comfort over couture” type.
 However, specifically for Nyerere National Park, dressing right is a safari survival skill.
 Depending on the season, you’ll need outfits that scream, “I’m here for the adventure” and not “I’m about to faint from discomfort.”
 Oh, and if you throw in some colourful threads?
 Boom… instant Instagrammable moment!

-I had a beautiful time at Nyerere National Park and learned so much during my visit.
-Would I go back?
-Absolutely!
-Next time, though, I’ll give myself a few extra days to soak it all in, maybe sip bubbles, and enjoy the sunset while sailing along the Rufiji River.
+I had a beautiful time at Nyerere National Park and learned so much during both my visits.
+Would I go back for a third take?
+Absolutely.